 OpenAI Forward Deployed Engineers: AI Practice Sprint for SMEs

-If you are searching for OpenAI Forward Deployed Engineers, the OpenAI Deployment Company, AI Deployment Engineers, or Anthropic Applied AI Engineers, you are circling the same question: how does AI move from demo into real work?
+If you are searching for OpenAI Forward Deployed Engineers, the OpenAI Deployment Company, AI Deployment Engineers, Anthropic Applied AI Engineers, OpenClaw, or Hermes Agent, you are circling the same question: how does AI move from demo into real work without dragging unmanaged security risk into the business?

 That is exactly what the KIBA AI Practice Sprint is about.
-This article explains the enterprise trend from OpenAI and Anthropic and translates it for SMEs: smaller, more affordable, safer, and closer to accounting, operations, leadership, and sales.
-The focus is on AI workflows, deployment, process automation, funding, and measurable relief.
+This article explains the enterprise trend from OpenAI and Anthropic, places the agent wave around OpenClaw and Hermes Agent into context, and translates it for SMEs: smaller, more affordable, safer, and closer to accounting, operations, leadership, and sales.
+The focus is on AI workflows, deployment, agentic AI security, process automation, funding, and measurable relief.

 Many SMEs have seen enough AI demos by now.
 The bottleneck is not the next tool, but the transition into daily work: Which data may be used?
 Who checks outputs?
 Which task should come first?
 And how does the workflow remain controllable?